lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

-TODO:
-* Change Holographic to be the default
-* Change InheritPose to be the default?
-Add AbsolutePose.
-Force Physical objects to not inherit pose.
-* Add a "MakePropertiesConsistent" function that e.g. adds Physical to Ghostly/Floating/Teleportable, removes InheritPose/InheritPoseAndScale from Physical
-* Change Properties to a HashSet (use OverloadedLists??)
-* Have Knobs auto-grid themselves along the right of the code slab. myLifetime ==> 10
-(make Lifetime instance of Num, with Nothing for startTime that is filled in later?) myDelayed ==> do myRepeating ==> do myAttachOffset?
-These can just be there for consistency, processed and then henceforth ignored or removed.
-* try
-infixr 0 ==>
-again:
-let (##) = (<>); infixr 0 ##
-Just "hi" ## Just $ "!!"
-works and we'd like to be able to do things like myFoo ==> blah $ V3 1 1 1
-(Possibly what won't work is spawnEntity $ myFoo ==> Bar in that case?? which is fine!
-But actually that seems to work too in GHCi
-Just $ Just "hi" ## Just "!!")

 # RUMPUS MANUAL

 Ok, so you're ready to rump.
 Rumping is not for the faint-hearted; nothing is finished, everything is subject to change.
 I don't think typing letters into virtual screens in VR is a "good idea"*.
 But it's still a heck of a good time and you'll probably have some fun.